 In addition to the rooms where the coding sessions take place, we have break-out rooms for snacks and indoor activities, and a dedicated lunch area for Fire Tech Camp.

-Laptops are provided.
 Kids should bring headphones and can bring smartphones to class if they want to take photos or videos as content for their projects, test their games or apps on their own device, and if they want us to help them load the game to the device (we will provide instructions for kids who prefer to do it themselves at home).
+They should also bring a packed lunch - we'll provide snacks but if your child has serious allergies they probably want to bring their own.
+We provide laptops for the classes for the younger students, but some of the teen-focused courses require a laptop, as we believe working on their own laptop and installing all the programmes there makes it more likely that they will be able to continue their work at home after the course.
+If you are signing up for a teen class and do not have a laptop for your student, we can provide one although there is additional fee for us to rent that for you.

 It is very important to us that all of the campers have the opportunity to have fun and to get the most out of Fire Tech Camp.
 Of course we know that kids can be playful and we want this to be a fun environment, very different from school.
 We will do our best to engage kids who may find their attention wandering, who may be less keen on one particular activity, or who are due for a runaround outside.